Common poisonous plants for cats

 Azalea

 Even a few leaves of azalea can harm a cat’s health severely.
-They can induce oral irritation, vomiting, and diarrhea.
+They can induce oral irritation, vomiting, and diarrhoea.
 The toxins in azalea may also disrupt the nervous system and cardiac muscles, ultimately leading to death.

 Azalea